xdress/xdress/docs/tutorial.rst

 .. literalinclude:: mypack/src/hoover.cpp
    :language: cpp

-To tell xdress that we what to wrap the A & B classes and the do nothing function, we simply need to tell xdress that they live in hoover.
+To tell xdress that we want to wrap the A & B classes and the do nothing function, we simply need to tell xdress that they live in hoover.
 We do this by adding to the ``classes`` and ``functions`` lists in the run control file.